10 Best Remote Desktop Software (2026)

 Multi monitor support

 Multi-monitor support ensures that you can access all the screens simultaneously without wasting any time.
-This can be very beneficial for employees who use more than 3 screens in their office setup.
+This can be beneficial for employees who use more than 3 screens in their office setup.

 Session recording